 - Offices & Services

-Harvard now has a second degree in Computational Science and Engineering, the two-year Master of Engineering
+Harvard's second degree in Computational Science and Engineering is the two-year Master of Engineering (ME)

 The ME is a two-year program requiring a thesis.
 The student is expected to spend most of the second year conducting research.

-Students will be admitted to the new program through the Graduate School of Arts and Sciences.
+Students are admitted to the program through the Graduate School of Arts and Sciences.
 GSAS requires online submission of applications for graduate study.
 In general, applicants must hold the BA or equivalent degree.
 GSAS considers students for admission to the fall term only.
-Additional rules and requirements, including SEAS program requirements and application deadline for graduate admission (December 16, 2013), are outlined at the GSAS website.
+Additional rules and requirements, including SEAS program requirements and application deadline for graduate admission, are outlined on the GSAS website.
 Application information specific to the CSE program can be found here.